VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2022-04-28:
+#### Remarks
+##### Stocks/ETFs
+* Interesting day today.
+* The win rate was 67.21% which is still very high.
+However, there were a lot of reversals.
+* Some things I noticed:
+  1. The morning ended at a large deficit for the second consecutive day.
+This is when positions are entering due to really high signaler-signaled price differences.
+I think I'll take out the open condition that asks whether that delta has exceeded a threshold.
+  2. I briefly tried incrasing the time-dependent's entry condition's price delta ratio from 0.0003 to 0.0004, but that created an high threshold.
+     This caused some missed entry opportunities, but it also protected against some aggressive reversals.
+  3. 2 minutes also seems like a long time to confirm direction.
+I'm reducing it to 1.5 minutes, but I'm not sure how well that will work.
+* This approach still has promise.
+A few things are still working correctly:
+  * Taking a small, time-restricted profit is the way to go.
+(Although I wonder if I should increase it to 30 seconds.)
+  * Closing at a max loss is still good.
+Maybe it should be -0.15%?
+I'll keep tweaking.
+  * Closing after a time limit is still good.
+  * I just need to continue to tweak the parameters to find a good permutation.

+### 2022-04-29:
+#### Remarks
+##### Stocks/ETFs
+* The day had a rough start.
+Positions took too long to enter since they weren't entering during spikes.
+* Also, the max loss was to great for the wins.
+* I changed to use volatility to determine the take profit time limit and the max loss:
+  * The higher the volatility, the less time you wait for profit
+  * The higher the volatility, the more loss you allow
+* After making these changes the day ended with a 75.0% win rate and +$175.60 profit.
+* It did, however, lose the last two trades to max loss at the end of the day 😭
+* I'll keep watching to see if I need to increase the min take profit time to 10 sec, and / or decrease the max loss to 0.1%
+* I also took off the loss time limit.
+Now it will either close with the take profit or a max loss.
+* Keep going with this until I get something stable!

+### 2022-05-02:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)